Winter canola planting considerations

 - In northern Kansas, winter canola should be planted by September 15 and in central Kansas by September 25.
 In far south central Kansas (Barber, Harper, and Sumner counties), winter canola should be planted by October 1 and in southwest Kansas by September 15 to avoid problems with winterkill.

-- The most recent 3-month outlook from NOAA projects an increased chance of warmer-than-normal temperatures during September through November.
-The precipitation outlook is less clear.
-There are equal chances of above- or below-normal precipitation across the state.
+- The most recent 3-month outlook from NOAA projects an increased chance of warmer-than-normal temperatures through November.
+The precipitation outlook is for below-normal precipitation across the state.

 - Winter canola will compensate for a poor plant stand; however, it is important to obtain as uniform a stand as possible to facilitate optimum plant development, winter survival, weed control, and uniform plant maturity.
 A seeding rate of 3.5 to 5 pounds per acre (approximately 350,000 to 500,000 seeds per acre at a 100,000 seeds per lb seed size) is recommended for open-pollinated varieties in narrow row spacing.
 Because of the higher seed costs of hybrids, it is recommended to plant them on a pure live seed basis.
 The recommended seeding rate is 250,000 to 300,000 pure live seeds per acre in narrow rows.